 Setting an asset/vulnerability/finding as a false positive will mark it as no longer a threat and will mean it no longer contributes to the global risk score/risk score of the application/environment it is within.

-This section is for security users to view approved false positives and is essential for administrators to regularly review false positives accepted to ensure there are no inconsistencies or wrongly accepted false positives.
+This section is used to view approved false positives and is essential for administrators to regularly review false positives accepted to ensure there are no inconsistencies or wrongly accepted false positives.
 The acceptance date field can be used as a guide to identify newly accepted false positives.

 Rejected